 Common Specifications

 Туре Wideband Narrowband

-Housing Diameter 1" (25.4 mm) 25 mm (0.98")
+Housing Diameter 1" (25.4 mm) 25 mm (0.9

 Housing Diameter Tolerance +0.0 / -0.2 mm

-Clear Aperture ≥Ø21 mm >Ø21 mm

 Housing Thickness 6.1 mm 3.5 mm

-Housing Thickness Tolerance +0.00 / -0.10 mm
+Housing Thickness Tolerance +0.00 / - 0.10 mm

 Surface/Coating Quality 80-50 Scratch-Dig 60-40 Scratch-Dig

-Edge Treatment Mounted in Black Anodized Aluminum Ring
+Edge Treatment Mounted in Black And odized Aluminum Ring

-Edge Markings Item # ↑; The Arrow Points in the Direction of the Light Transmission
+Edge Markings (Item #) ↑ (Arrow Points in the Direction of Light Transmission)

-single coated substrate.
-This fabrication technique also allows the unmounted filters to be used without resulting damage;

-however, the blocking transmission may be affected.
+individual filters can be viewed by clicking the blue icons (below.
+Each filter is epoxied into a black anodized aluminum ring which can fit inside our SM1 Lens Tubes.
+These filters feature a longer total lifetime than our UV, visible, and NIR standard bandpass filters because they are fabricated from a single coated substrate.
+This fabrication technique also allows the unmounted filters to be used without resulting damage; however, the blocking transmission may be affected.
 As these filters cannot be removed from their mounts after purchase, please contact Tech Support to order custom unmounted filters.